AdrianMoldoveanu/Cooking-Frenzy/README.md

 The search feature offers searching by category, recipe name, ingredients or author.

-##### User Stories
+# User Stories

 As a user I can:

+- Navigate through the site with ease by using the navbar or the footer.

+- See all recipes without being a registered user.

-- register as a user on the site
+- Register as a user on the site.

-- log in to the site once registered
+- Log in to the site once registered.

+- Have a Profile page where I can see only my recipes.

-- add new recipes to the site (when logged in)
+- Add new recipes to the site (when logged in).

-- edit recipes I create on the site (when logged in)
+- Edit recipes I create on the site (when logged in).

-- delete any recipes I created on the site (when logged in)
+- Delete any recipes I created on the site (when logged in).

-- view a list of recipes stored on the site
+- View a list of recipes stored on the site.

-- search the list of recipes by a recipe name
+- Search the list of recipes by a recipe name.

-- filter the list of recipes by category keywords
+- Search the list of recipes by category name.

-- sort the list of recipes by ingredients keywords
+- Search the list of recipes by ingredients.

-- sort the list of recipes by author
+- Search the list of recipes by author.

-- add an image for the recipe
-- click on a recipe to see information about the recipe
+- Click on a recipe to see information about the recipe.

-- see the ingredients for a selected recipe
+- See the ingredients for a selected recipe.

-- read the method for preparing the recipe
+- Read the method for preparing the recipe.

+- Add images to created recipes.

+- Contact the site owner through email

+- Find the socials in the footer.

-## Features
+ # Features

-##### Existing Features
+ ## Existing Features

+ ## Feature 1

-- Feature 1 - The **User Registration and User Login** feature hashes user passwords so user's passwords are not stored in the application database as simple text strings as they are entered by the user when registering.
+ The **User Registration and User Login** feature hashes user passwords so user's passwords are not stored in the application database as simple text strings as they are entered by the user when registering.

  This means that even by viewing the database documents you will not be able to see a user's password.
 The Registration form and Login forms use a lot of HTML validation including Regex pattern detection to ensure that usernames and password etc are all entered in the correct format.

  These forms also provide dynamic helper text to let a user know if there are any problems with anything they have entered in one of the fields, or if everything is ok.

  Usernames also have to be unique and the application will check through the database to ensure usernames aren't already taken before a new user can be registered.

+## Feature 2

-- Feature 2 - **User Authorisation** built within the application ensures that visitors to the site cannot access URL routes for adding, updating or deleting recipes and will be redirected to the Login page if any of these URLs are entered in the browser address bar.
+**User Authorisation** built within the application ensures that visitors to the site cannot access URL routes for adding, updating or deleting recipes and will be redirected to the Login page if any of these URLs are entered in the browser address bar.

   Also, once a user is logged in they will only be able to Edit/Update or Delete recipes only created by them alone.
 They will not be able to do the same to recipes created by other users.

   The option to log out of the site is available to users who are logged into an active session.

+## Feature 3

-- Feature 3 - The feature for **Adding Recipes** will be available for users who are logged in and is accessed by the 'New Recipe' button in the top right-hand corner of the UI.
+  The feature for **Adding Recipes** will be available for users who are logged in and is accessed by the 'New Recipe' button in the top right-hand corner of the UI.

-  This will take the user to a full page form that will allow them to submit detailed information about a new recipe as well as adding an image (a remotely hosted image, added by URL) dynamically adding and removing ingredients and steps in the recipe method.
-  Again, this form provides helper text assistance to users to let them know if there are problems with entries in form fields or whether everything is ok.
+  The user can add an image url which will display the image (high resultion images are recommended)

+  The user will add a recipe name.

+  The user will second a preset category from the dropdown.

+  The user will start adding ingredients.
+The ingredients need to be added one by one n separate fields with the help of the 'Add ingredient' button which will be saved in an unordered list.

+  The user will then add preparation steps.
+Same as ingredients they need to be added one by one with the help of 'Add step' button which will be saved in an ordered list.

+  The final step is submitting the form by clicking the 'Add recipe' button at the bottom of the form.

+## Feature 4

-- Feature 4 - When **Browsing Recipes** in the application a user can search recipe names by entering a search string in the provided text field and this will then search for recipes whose name includes the query string.
+  When **Searching Recipes** in the application a user can search recipes by recipe name, ingredients, categories or author name.

-  There is a drop-down menu of cuisine types so a user can filter the recipe list by recipes only matching the selected cuisins.
-  In addition to that there are sorting buttons to sort all recipes in the application by ascending and descending alphabetical order, as well as by the most 'liked' recipes.
+## Feature 5

+  **Contact the site owner** can be done through the contact form which can be found in the links section in the footer.

+  The form will take the name and email of the user and a message which will be received by the site owner.

+## Feature 6

-- Feature 5 - When the use is on their **Profile** they can see all the recipes they created.
+  When the use is on their **Profile** they can see all the recipes they created.

+ ## Feature 7

+  **Responsive** on all devices and browsers.

+## Admin Features

+## Feature 1
+  Admin can add new categories.

+  A ' Manage Categories' option will apear in the navbar if the admin is login.

+  The form will consist of a field that requires the new category name.

+  The category will be created when the submit button is clicked.

+## Feature 2

+   Admin can delete and edit any recipe without having to be the user that created the recipe.

+   If an issue with a recipe is reported through the contact form the admin will be able to investigate and take the recipe down if necessary.

-##### Future Features
+## Future Features

 - Feature 1 - A User Dashboard where they can edit their own user details or change their password.

 - Feature 2 - A password reset feature would be a useful feature to be built that will allow a user to reset their password when they unfortunately forget the password they entered when they registered to use the application.

 - Feature 3 - Users to be able to like other users recipes.

   Maybe eventually a rating system based on scale form 1 - 10.

 - Feature 4 - Add a cooking utensils section from which users can purchase desired utensils and the site owner can get a percentage of the sales.

+- Feature 5 - Users can share recipes on social media.

-## Technologies Used
+# Technologies Used

 Languages, frameworks, libraries, and any other tools used to construct this project.